July 31st

 Commentary:

 No journey is always trending upward!
-There are ups and downs in any path, with many pitfalls and upbeat moments.
+There are always ups and downs in any path—with many pitfalls and positive moments.

-As for the falls; the difference between the meritorious and the foolish is just as evident as the drop of a ball vs. a lump of clay.
+As for the falls—the difference between the meritorious and the foolish is just as evident as the drop of a ball vs. a lump of clay.
 The meritorious bounce back instantaneously, as if they never fell, just like a bouncing ball and they reach higher heights!
-However, the foolish fall and collapse to the ground like a lump of clay!
+However, the foolish will fall and collapse to the ground like a lump of clay!
 There is no bounce in a lump of clay, it is heavy and shatters on the very first contact with the ground.
 On the other hand, a ball stays in perfect shape.
-In fact, it uses energy from the fall to bounce higher!
+In fact, it translates the energy from the fall to bounce higher!
 The exemplary are just the same.
-The fall won't perturb them from their task, but instead, it gives them more perseverance to achieve their task faster!
+No fall will perturb them from their task, but instead, it gives them more perseverance to achieve their task faster and better!

 Take every experience as a learning opportunity and work harder again.
 Be determined!
 Do not let the roadblocks perturb your resolve.